Washington DC Denture Care Center

 Dentures are a replacement for any teeth that are missing, yet differ from dental implants and other alternatives as they are removable.
 Individuals find they may either choose partial dentures, ones that only replace missing teeth, or complete dentures, suitable for those who have no natural teeth left.
-Also, individuals find they may select between conventional dentures and immediate ones.

 Conventional vs. Immediate Dentures

 Traditional dentures are placed in the mouth after all teeth are removed, and the healing process is complete.
-This process typically takes eight to 12 weeks.
+This process typically takes eight to twelve weeks.
 In contrast, immediate dentures are created in advance; thus, they can be placed in the mouth as soon as the teeth are extracted.

 Before choosing immediate dentures, individuals need to understand the healing process.
 Bones and gums tend to shrink during the healing process.
-As a result, the dentures must be adjusted during the healing process and after the healing is complete.
+As a result, the dentures must be adjusted during and after the healing is complete.
 Most dentists recommend immediate dentures only be worn for a short period, and conventional dentures are fitted once healing is complete.

 Partial vs. Complete Dentures

 Partial dentures consist of replacement teeth attached to a plastic base that is either pink or gum-colored.
 The upper denture features an acrylic foundation that rests against the roof of the mouth while the bottom denture is created in a horseshoe shape to leave ample room for the tongue.
-At times, a metal framework holds the denture in place, yet this is determined on a case-by-case basis.
+At times, a metal framework holds the denture in place, but this is determined on a case-by-case basis.
 This option is suitable for those who have one or more of their natural teeth remaining in the mouth.

 Fixed bridges replace one tooth or multiple teeth in the mouth.
 This type of denture requires that the tooth on either side of the bridge be fitted with a crown, as this helps to ensure the bridge remains in place and those other teeth won’t shift position.